okta/okta-angular/README.md

 - [OAuth 2.0 Implicit Flow](https://tools.ietf.org/html/rfc6749#section-1.3.2)
 - [OAuth 2.0 Authorization Code Flow](https://tools.ietf.org/html/rfc6749#section-1.3.1) with [Proof Key for Code Exchange (PKCE)](https://tools.ietf.org/html/rfc7636)

-> This library has been tested for compatibility with the following Angular versions: 16, 17, 18, 19
+> This library has been tested for compatibility with the following Angular versions: 19, 20, 21

 > [!IMPORTANT]
+> **`okta-angular` 8.0+ supports Angular 19 - 21.**
+> * For Angular 16-19, please use `okta-angular` 7.x.
-> `okta-angular` 7.0+ supports Angular 16 - 19.
-For Angular 12-16, please use `okta-angular` 6.x.
-For Angular 7 to 11, please use `okta-angular` 5.x
+> * For Angular 12-16, please use `okta-angular` 6.x.
+> * For Angular 7 to 11, please use `okta-angular` 5.x

 > [!WARNING]
-> Angular versions older than 16 may not be fully compatible with all dependencies of this library, due to an older Typescript version which does not contain a definition for the `unknown` type.
-You may be able to workaround this issue by setting `skipLibChecks: true` in your `tsconfig.json` file.
+> Angular versions older than 19 may not be fully compatible with all dependencies of this library, due to use of constructs such as `InputSignal`.

-> [!NOTE]
-> This library uses NgModule architecture.
-If you don't use the `HasAnyGroup` structural directive, you can use this library in a standalone project.
->
->Import the library in a standalone project using `importProvidersFrom(OktaAuthModule.forRoot({oktaAuth}))`.

 ## Release Status